Fabulously directed by the oh-so-talented David Boreanaz, last night's episode of Bones

 , "The Blackout in the Blizzard" featured Booth and Brennan stuck together in an elevator as well as a nerve-wracking situation for Angela and Hodgins concerning the health of their baby.

 As always, for those of you who didn't catch the episode, I encourage you to do so before reading this, but for everyone who did, let's get recapping.
-The Case

 The remains of a victim are brought by a medical examiner to the Jeffersonian for further investigation, as leaving them out in the snow where they were found would have compromised the evidence.